progtologist/gretl/README.md

 All localization files are moved to lang folder.
 CMake scripts are under the cmake/Modules folder.
 The rest of the files have been placed under etc (and are not yet considered).
-The doc folder contains current documentation, with support for doxygen documentation.
+The doc folder contains current documentation, with support for doxygen.
 The test folder contains gretl default tests.
 It has support for the GoogleTest Framework.
 The share folder contains the xml UI files and common files of the project.